The Like Switch is a social skills book teaching readers how to gain people’s trust as quickly as possible.

 Nod as other people are speaking, and then feel free to weigh in and say something during a pause: nobody likes interrupters.

-And little trick to look like old friends: when you see a person part of a group you joined later on, you can resume the conversation from where you left off and it’ll feel you know each other for long time.
+And a little trick to look like old friends: when you see a person part of a group you joined, later on, you can resume the conversation from where you left off and it’ll feel you know each other for a long time.

-Here’s an example: “you’re super busy today, I don’t know how you handle it”.
+You: you’re super busy today, I don’t know how you handle it

 Or to your rebel teenager: “you look like something is bothering you” and if they aren’t forthcoming add “you don’t wanna talk about it right now, when you feel the time is right, lemme know and we can talk”.